rafalcode/nf2rem/README.md

 # nf2rem
-Standing for "New File TO REMote".
-THis is a shell script task, whereby a remote linux computer contacts a local Windows computer abotu a a certain folder and a possible new file in that folder.
+Standing for "New File TO REMote", this is a shell script task, whereby a remote linux computer contacts a local Windows computer about a certain folder and a possible new file in that folder.
+THe remote shell script identifies files that are new in that folder, copies them to a (its) local folder and calculate the number of lines int he new files and sends an email to a certain email address with the subject line giving the number of lines in the new files.

 # Problem description